burnskatie/majors_template/source/gd_information/index.rst

 world.

-You'll find a healthy balance of guided learning combined with the freedom to find your own artistic expression
+You'll find a healthy balance of guided learning combined with the freedom to find your own artistic expression.

 Required Courses
 ----------------